 - Full-day Tour of the Saronic Islands from Athens

-The fact that cars are no mode of transport, the only jam you can encounter is two donkeys and a fisherman does not make this place not much of a fun but rather the opposite.
+The fact that cars are no mode of transport, the only jam you can encounter is two donkeys and a fisherman does not make this place not much of fun but rather the opposite.

 The size of the island is just 50 kilometers square the main mode of transport that is simply captivating is the boat trip.